Skip to content

 Oliver Manning, Jackson Civil Engineering.

-The judges hought it's refreshing to see Oliver engaging with the need to attract more women into construction and civil engineering by establishing a relationship with Suffolk Girlguiding - also utilising the above mentioned excavator activity to engage this audience.
+The judges thought it's refreshing to see Oliver engaging with the need to attract more women into construction and civil engineering by establishing a relationship with Suffolk Girlguiding - also utilising the above mentioned excavator activity to engage this audience.

 Megan Spriggs, Tony Gee